huma-engineering/lung-ct-covid-pathology-detection/README.md

+# Announcement :loudspeaker:

+This repository is transferred from [gdm-SynseneHealth](https://github.com/sensynehealth/lung-ct-covid-pathology-detection) to Huma organisation as part of change in asset ownership

 This repository provides proof of concept code for detecting pathology related to COVID-19 from a Sensyne hackathon.
 The figure below shows the original CT axial slice, the manually annotated ground truth and the automatic delineation of consolidation and ground glass opacity.